robwalton/alfred-ulysses-workflow/README.md

 ## Versions

 **0.9.3**
-- Added 'uf' command to find groups and sheets based on their content (not just their first line)
+- Added `uf` command to find groups and sheets based on their content (not just their first line)
 - Added an Alfred file action to open text-like files in Ulysses

 **0.9.2**